emera86/SASmanual-MkDocs/SASmanual/docs/statistics/regression.md

 * You can hold out some of your data in order to perform an honest assessment of how well your model performs on a different sample of data (**holdout/validation data**) than you use to develop the model (**training data**)
 * Other honest assessment approaches include **cross-validation** (if your data set is not large enough to split) or **bootstraping** (a resampling method that tries to approximate the distribution of the parameter estimates to estimate the standard error and p-values)

+### Using Lasso for Predictor Selection

+The most widely researched and implemented modern method is the **least absolute shrinkage and selection operator (Lasso)**, which fits within the broader **least angle regression framework (LARS)** that can estimate Lasso with the computational complexity of ordinary least squares (OLS).
+Despite the overwhelming support for modern methods like Lasso in the statistical literature, **more traditional methods such as p values or automatic selection methods such as forward, backward, or stepwise selection are still widely used** even though short-comings of these methods have been disseminated for over a decade.

+When fitting any type of regression model, random noise can become entangled with signal, especially with small or moderate sample sizes.
+This can lead to estimates that overstate the impact of particular predictor variables and attribute more predictive power to the model than is present in the population.
+When this occurs, the model is said to be **overfit** with the consequence that **regression coefficients have inflated magnitude, standard errors are underestimated, p values are consequently too small, $R^2$ values are consequently too large compared to their population values**, and the model is not parsimonious because extraneous predictors may be seen as important.

+!!! tip
+    A widely quoted rule is that [you need 10 or 15 observations per independent variable](https://en.wikipedia.org/wiki/One_in_ten_rule) in a regression model.
+    To avoid over-fitting in a binary logistic regression model, you need to focus on the number of events per variable (EPV), not the total number of cases (i.e. events plus non-events).
+An event is defined as the outcome category (0 or 1) with the lower frequency.
+For example, if a sample of 200 patients are studied and 180 patients die during the study (so that 20 patients survive), only two pre-specified predictors can reliably be fitted to the total data.
+Similarly, if 120 patients die during the study (so that 80 patients survive), eight pre-specified predictors (based on the smallest of the two counts, being 80) can be fitted reliably.
+If more are fitted, overfitting is likely and the results will not predict well outside the training data.
+Sometimes this rule is too conservative and [can be relaxed](https://doi.org/10.1093/aje/kwk052).
+    Notice that having a sample size large enough to avoid over-fitting is not the same thing as having a sample size large enough to ensure adequate power.
+That's a separate issue.

 ### `PROC GLMSELECT`